Karnan (2021 film): Plot

-Next day early morning, Karnan and others arrive to the station and enquire about the elders.
+The next day, early morning, Karnan and others arrive at the station and enquire about the elders.
 The police feign ignorance and send them out.
-The helper boy in the tea shop outside tells Karnan about the incidents of previous night, and Karnan storms into the station.
-The guys fight off the police, find the elders on rooftop under the burning sun and take them home using a confiscated tractor.
+The helper boy in the tea shop outside tells Karnan about the incidents of the previous night, and Karnan storms into the station.
+The guys fight off the police, find the elders on the rooftop under the burning sun, and take them home using a confiscated tractor.
 Podiyankulam barricades itself and prepares for a police attack to face the consequences of Karnan's actions.

 However, the District Collector warns Kannabiran to avoid casualties at all costs.
 Draupadhi and Vadamaalaiyan settle their issues with Karnan, and Yaema Raja works on providing security to the villagers.
 However, Karnan receives his appointment letter from the CRPF.
 He refuses to leave, but is forced to leave by Yaema Raja and the villagers, to have a better future.
 Minutes after Karnan leaves, the police brutally attack the village.
 To save his community, Yaema Raja kills himself by self-immolation, and Karnan is forced to return with the local deity's sword in hand.
 He and Kannabiran face each other, and he traps him using the sword.
 He takes him hostage inside a hut, ending the clash.
 Karnan orders the police to bring in the MP, MLA and all important officers within an hour.
 Inside the hut, Kannabiran and Karnan fight, ending with Karnan overpowering Kannabiran for good.

-Kannabiran again exhalts his caste pride and predicts that Karnan's village will be soon destroyed due to his actions.
-Enraged, Karnan decapitates Kannabiran, and he is arrested.
-Karnan is released from prison after ten years.
-The village Podiyankulam has gotten a bus stop, many of the village youths are now educated, but most of the older village heads succumbed to medical issues caused as aftermath of the police brutality, Padmini is married and the village's community hall has a picture of Yaema Raja painted on a huge wall.
+Kannabiran again exalts his caste pride and predicts that Karnan's village will be soon destroyed due to his actions.
+Enraged, Karnan kills Kannabiran, and is arrested.
+Ten years later, Karnan is released.
+The village Podiyankulam has gotten a bus stop, many of the village youths are now educated, but most of the older village heads succumbed to medical issues caused by the aftermath of the police brutality.
+Padmini is married and the village's community hall has a picture of Yaema Raja painted on a huge wall.
 The villagers begin to celebrate Karnan's return.